Table of Contents

 Colorado also allows temporary emergency permits.
 You only have to be 18 years old to obtain this permit.
 An emergency permit is only valid for 90 days.
 You still have to pass the criminal background check but you do not have to show competency with a handgun.
 The sheriff must have reason to believe that you are in imminent danger to issue this type of permit.

 Finally you must pass a firearm safety training class.
 This class can be something given by local law enforcement or by colleges or other firearms training schools.
 Your instructor must be certified to teach this type of class.
 If you have prior law enforcement or military training you may not have to take the class.
 Check with your county sheriff to determine if your training meets the guidelines.

-Colorado Concealed Carry Class
+Concealed Carry Class Near You In Colorado

 What will you learn in class?

 Don’t worry if you are completely new to handguns.
 Your instructor will start with the basics.
 You will learn how to properly handle a gun as well as how to clean and maintain it.
 Once you learn the basic rules of gun safety your instructor will move into more advanced topics.

 You will learn how to choose the right ammunition to carry.
 Most instructors will tell you to carry hollow point ammo.
 The hollow tip of a bullet causes it to break apart on impact which decreases penetration.
 This is good for you because you don’t want your bullets hitting unintended targets.
 You can be sued by innocent bystanders who are hurt when you fire a weapon.
 In some states you can even be sued by the person you shot in a self defense situation.

 Pay special attention to the section about Colorado laws.
 Colorado is a “Castle Doctrine” state and has a “Stand your ground” law.
 You need to understand what this means to you.
 If you don’t follow the law it could mean jail time.